May 13, 2026

 Juvenile tv programs of the 1950s and 1960s, such as Captain Kangaroo, Shari Lewis, and Andy's Gang, were dedicated to socializing kids into the norms of adult society.
-The rules may seem odd, the hosts seemed to say, but they were established by wise, sensible adults, and if you conform, this will be the best of all possible worlds.
+The rules may seem odd, the hosts seemed to say, but they were established by wise, sensible adults, and you musst conform.

-Then came the 1980s and 1990s, and tv juvenile tv programs like You Can't Do That on Television, Animaniacs, and Eerie Indiana, said something quite different.
-Adults are crazy.
+Then came the dedicated kidvid networks, Nickelodeon, The Disney Channel, and the Cartoon Network, telling us something quite different.
+Adults are inept, crazy, or downright evil.
 Their rules make no sense.
 Don't even try to conform society: rebel, resist, be yourself.

 The benchmark of this new anarchic juvenile tv was Nickelodeon's The Adventures of Pete and Pete (1993-96), about two brothers, teenage Pete (Mike Maronna) and preteen Pete (Danny Tamberelli) living with their parents in the town of Wellsville, New York.

-If the two brothers with the same name don't clue in that something is askew in Wellsville, what about the opening song:
+If the two brothers with the same name don't suggest that something is askew in Wellsville, what about the opening song:

 Hey, Smilin' Strange, you're looking happily deranged